 Pros: Rugged and great organization with the bottom and top compartment.
 Also, reasonably priced.

-Cons: Not really that great for quick access to gear and it may be too small to hold extensive photography gear collection.
+Cons: Not that great for quick access to gear and it may be too small to hold extensive photography gear collection.

 The bag is made up of high-density waxed canvas and crazy horse leather that is stitched expertly to hold your equipment safely even in rainy conditions.
 It’s also very scratch resistant and the padded cotton dividers inside the bag protect fragile things like your camera, lens, flash, and other photography equipment from shocks.
 It’s a very rugged camera bag and looks like it belongs in the Desert Storm campaign.
 The zipper is designed so you can lock with an external luggage lock to keep thieves from getting into your things.

-The bag’s compartments are divided in such a way that you can store your camera at the bottom and space above can accommodate your daily belongings.
+The bag’s compartments are divided in such a way that you can store your camera at the bottom and the space above can accommodate your daily belongings.
 It can hold your camera, 14-inch laptop, and other accessories in different compartments.
 The S-Zone is not the most significant bag on this list so if you’re planning to travel long-term, you will have to have another luggage.
 As a companion backpack, however, it’s perfectly fine.

 The camera bag is not as accessible as the rest of the backpacks mentioned above and resembles a regular backpack more.
 You’ll have to put it down or place it somewhere to gain access to your gear, however, there is a side door for quick access to a mid-sized DSLR with a lens attached.

-The bag’s internal dimensions are 16.5 x 11.8 x 6.3 inch, and anything exceeding this won’t fit in it.
-It can be considered as a cheap alternative of those expensive backpacks.
+The bag’s internal dimensions are 16.5 x 11.8 x 6.3 inches, and anything exceeding this won’t fit in it.
+It can be considered as a cheap alternative to those expensive backpacks.
 It can be used in daily travels and provides sufficient storage and protection.
 You shouldn’t any issues carrying this on most domestic airlines but for more extended travels, you have to carry all your other belongings in different luggage.